jamescodesfe/journee/README.md

 - Rework the component library to rather use atomic based components.
 - Create HOC layout components using hooks and react Functional components.
 - Add in Sentry or some sort of Javascript debugging environment.
-- Add is an Error Boundry component.
+- Add in an Error Boundry component.
 - Create more dynamic components using more flexible props.

 ## Requirements

 - Node.js v16